Infecta/Controller-LaserCut-CAD/README.md

 # Controller-LaserCut-CAD
-Laser Cut CAD files for controllers of games from the Bemani Series
+Laser Cut CAD files and artwork for controllers of games from the Bemani Series

 This repo will (probably) be maintained by me